 Career Trajectory: The Long Game

-Self-taught developers often start earning sooner but may hit a ceiling without formal credentials.
-Degree holders invest more upfront but typically have access to higher-level roles throughout their careers.
+Self-taught developers start earning sooner but can hit a ceiling at some companies without formal credentials.
+Degree holders pay more upfront but get easier access to senior and leadership roles.

-The gap narrows over time as experience becomes more valuable than education.
-Many successful senior engineers and engineering leaders are self-taught but later completed degrees or gained equivalent experience.
+The gap shrinks as experience becomes more valuable than credentials.
+Plenty of senior engineers and engineering leaders started self-taught and either finished a degree later or built equivalent expertise on the job.

 The Hybrid Approach: Best of Both Worlds